recompensa-mobi/docthis/README.md

   # Name of the folder containing the documentation.
 Defaults to docs.
   config.docs_folder = "docs"

+  # Name of the stylesheet to apply.
+Can be any of the following bootswatch
+  # themes: amelia, cerulean, cosmo, cyborg, darkly, flatly, journal, lumen,
+  # readable, simplex, slate, spacelab, superhero, united, yeti
+  config.theme = :darkly
 end
 ~~~

 ### Writing documentation

 You can create markdown files and folders containing markdown files (up to one
 level deep) in the documentation folder.
-Any file named `index.md` will be used
+Any file named `index.md` will be
-if the folder is requested.
-For example, you could have something like this:
+rendered if the folder is requested.
+For example, you could have something like
+this:

 ~~~
 docs/